Tim Brant

 Tim Brant (born February 26, 1949) is a retired American sportscaster.
 Brant most recently worked for Raycom Sports and was formerly Vice President, Sports for WJLA-TV in Washington, D.C.
 He has spent more than forty years covering sports nationally, including for CBS and ABC.

 Early life

-A 1973 graduate of the University of Maryland with a degree in journalism, Brant was a defensive captain and outstanding linebacker for the Terrapins.
+Brant graduated with a Bachelor of Science in Journalism from the University of Maryland in 1973.
+He was a defensive captain and a three-year letterman with the Terrapins, the first two as a starting strong side linebacker before shifting to defensive end as a senior when the team switched to a wide tackle six.
 He played for the Washington Redskins before a career-ending knee injury.

 Broadcasting career

 Raycom Sports

 Between 2008 and 2016, Brant handled play-by-play duties for both Raycom Sports ACC football and basketball telecasts.

 ABC Sports

 Brant has served many roles at ABC Sports, including host, sideline reporter, expert analyst and play-by-play.
 He first joined ABC Sports as a college football commentator in 1982.
 Brant would leave ABC for CBS in 1987.
 In 1991, Brant returned to ABC in the booth as an analyst and play-by-play man for college football, a role he held until 2007.

 Brant is often best known for his coverage of college football with Keith Jackson.
 While with ABC, Brant announced three National Championship games.
 And while working with Keith Jackson, he was listed as college football's top analyst by numerous publications, including USA Today.

 In addition to his college football duties for ABC, Brant has also done play-by-play for College Basketball on ABC, Wide World of Sports, the 1984 Winter and Summer Olympics, the Pro Bowl, USFL and the Pro Bowlers Tour.
 Brant also had a sideline stint on ABC's Monday Night Football.